NicHub/stewart-platform-esp32/README.md

 ## EXTERNAL LIBRARIES

-The external libraries should be installed automatically during the first build because they are declared under `lib_deps` in `platformio.ini`.
-You can also install them manually with the following commands:
+The external libraries are installed automatically during the first build because they are declared under `lib_deps` in `platformio.ini`.

-    platformio lib install 4744 # ESP32Servo
-    platformio lib install 1465 # WiiChuck

 ## I²C Addresses